ttskch/svg-paper/README.md

 * `letter` `letter landscape`
 * `legal` `legal landscape`

-### Learn more

-Please see [test code](js/tests/functional.test.js) to learn more 👌

-You also can see the live demo on your local by following steps:

-1. `git clone` this repo
-1. `npm install`
-1. `npm run test js/tests/functional.test.js`
-1. open `js/tests/output/real-world-paper-xd.html` or `js/tests/output/real-world-paper-figma.html` in your browser
+To learn more about usage please see [this doc](docs/workflows/README.md) or [some test codes](js/tests/real-world.test.js).

+## Tips

-### Tips: Hiding content before placeholders are replaced
+### Hiding content before placeholders are replaced

 svg-paper replaces placeholders and adjust text/textarea after DOM loaded, so the content before replaced and adjusted will be shown on the screen for a moment 🤔

-This problem is very easy to solve just by adding some "blinder" layer on the content and hide it after `.apply()` 👍
+This problem is very easy to solve just by adding some "blinder" layer on the content and disappear it after `.apply()` 👍

 ```html
 <body>